GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 **Meeting Flow:**

 1. Speed Stand-Up (if needed)
-1. New Card Review - Teammates will brief others on the new cards they created and the group will decide where the card should go Icebox or Backlog (Sprint Staging).
+1. New Card Review - Teammates will brief others on the new cards they created and the group will decide where the card should go to `Icebox` or `Backlog (Sprint Staging)`.
 1. Teammates will order the cards within their initiative in the `Icebox` based on their own criteria
-1. Card Review `Icebox`
+1. Review [non-groomed issues](https://github.com/orgs/18F/projects/11?fullscreen=true&card_filter_query=-label%3A%22g%3A+accepted%22) right to left, [grooming](#grooming-status) each
-1. Review cards of other teammates
-   - Skim through any background information
-   - Clearly lays out what problem is being solved
-   - Captures all the perspective users
-   - Validate the Size as being realistic
-   - Achievable Acceptance Criteria
-     - Clear what it would take to close the card
-     - Easy to imagine what the end product of the card would be
-1. Approve other's cards
-   - If approved
-     - React with a 'thumbs up' emoji on the card body
-   - If not approve
-     - Indicate what else needs to be done in a comment
-1. Sprint Discussion
-   - Should cards in the Backlog be moved back into the Icebox?
-   - Believe cards should be in a different order?
-   - Any cards that should get split up?
-   - Any cards that can be delegated?
-   - Any cards that can be deleted?
-     - No longer relevant
-1. Wrap-Up

-#### Tips

-- Start from the bottom when reviewing cards.
-- Focus on cards that are Groom Initial when reviewing cards.
-- Try to keep cards 'right-sized' and scoped to be started and finished within the Sprint.
-- Filter for cards that are Groomed Final before starting a review and exclude cards assigned to yourself.

 ### Retros